-As of December 31, 2014, 2013, and 2012, all of the Underlying Properties' oil and gas reserves were attributable to properties within the United States.
+As of December 31, 2015, 2014, and 2013, all of the Underlying Properties' oil and natural gas reserves were attributable to properties within the United States.
 Proved reserves attributable to the Trust and related standardized measure valuations are prepared on an accrual basis, which is the basis on which Enduro and the Underlying Properties maintain their production records and is different from the basis on which the Trust production records are computed.
 The following is a summary of the changes in quantities of proved oil and natural gas reserves attributable to the Trust for the periods indicated: